intothebeans/nix-config/README.md

 # NixOS is Awesome

 My config certainly isn't as complex as some others out there (mad respect), but that doesn't make me any less proud or excited about it.
 I currently have two machines, my personal laptop and Raspberry Pi home server.
-As always, the configuration is a leaving project.
+As always, the configuration is a living project.
 I like tweaking things.
 I appreciate feedback or suggestions!

 # Inspo